tewson/bain/README.md

-# Bain
+# Ireland Census 2016
-A command line tool for extracting Irish census data.
+A collection of command line tools for extracting data from Ireland Census 2016 results.